Business is more than knowing what should be done.

 Don’t say we will do our best.

 Make results clear.
-Reward only those behaviors that contribute to those results.
+Reward only those behaviors that give to those results.

 Back to you

 Not finance.
 Not strategy.
 Not Technology.
-Teamwork remains the ultimate competitive advantage both because it’s so powerful and so rare.
+Teamwork remains the final competitive advantage both because it’s so powerful and so rare.

 In other words, if you could get all the people in an organization moving in the same direction.
 You could dominate any industry, in any market, against any competition, at any time.